charliebaer/Microsoft-Graph-TestApp/README.md

 # Microsoft-Graph-TestApp
-The app uses Microsoft's Graph API for the Metadata exchange
+The app uses Microsoft's Graph API for performing the Metadata exchange